Timinator2000/PySkillz/python-project/----new-exercises----/README.md

 2. Rename the new folder and each file inside the folder using the name of your new exercise.

-3. Follow instructions found in the PySkillz Contributor Manual.
+3. Follow instructions found in the PySkillz Contributor Manual - __LINK NEEDED__.